klaytn/kips/KIPs/kip-draft_kgp6.md

      * @dev sets the status of the contract to Finalize.
 Once finalized the storage data
      * of the contract cannot be modified
      * @param _memo is the result of the rebalance after executing successfully in the core.
-     */
-    function finalizeContract(
+     * @return retirees is an array of retired address
+     * @return totalRetireesBalance is the sum of all retired balances
+     * @return newbies is an array of newbie address
-        string memory _memo
+     * @return totalNewbiesFund is the sum of funds allocated to */ function finalizeContract( string memory _memo